mui/material-ui/packages/mui-material-next/CONTRIBUTING.md

 4. Drop support for `ThemeProvider` in favor of `CssVarsProvider`.
 In practice, this means:
    - Consuming tokens from `theme.vars` instead of `theme`
    - In tests, using `CssVarsProvider` and `extendTheme` (both imported from `@mui/material-next/styles`) instead of `ThemeProvider` and `createTheme`, as well as providing the same `CssVarsProvier` and `extendTheme` to `describeConformance`'s `ThemeProvider` and `createTheme` options.
-5. Refactor component to use Base UI hooks if it exists
-6. Implement Material You design specs.
+5. Implement Material You design specs.
 Add missing tokens if necessary.
 Use [material-web tokens](https://github.com/material-components/material-web/tree/main/tokens/v0_172) as a reference for token values
-7. Add component playground to v5 docs, take the [Slider playground](https://mui.com/material-ui/react-slider/#material-you-version) as an example
+6. Add component playground to v5 docs, take the [Slider playground](https://mui.com/material-ui/react-slider/#material-you-version) as an example
-8. Refactor styles to use component CSS Variables, following [material-web tokens](https://github.com/material-components/material-web/tree/main/tokens) and Joy UI's equivalent component (if it exists) as guides.
+7. Refactor styles to use component CSS Variables, following [material-web tokens](https://github.com/material-components/material-web/tree/main/tokens) and Joy UI's equivalent component (if it exists) as guides.

 ## Other things to keep in mind